About Lakeshore Players

 In 2014-15, we will present seven productions (see shows).
 But that’s not all!

-On the first Sunday of most productions, we offer a pay-what-you-can performance.
-Everyone is invited to stay after the show that day for a post-show artistic discussion with the director and creative team.
+On the first Saturday of most productions, we offer a pay-what-you-can performance.
+The following Sunday, everyone is invited to stay after the show for a post-show artistic discussion with the director and creative team.

 Goals & Accomplishments

 In addition, we commissioned new works for our annual 10-Minute Play Festival, corporate training, and for other events.
 We produced and performed original works at off-site venues including an original trial reenactment production at St. Paul’s Landmark Center about James J. Hill's railroad empire.

 Community / Population Served

 LPT’s artists, participants, volunteers, dedicated staff, board of directors, and attendees all form a creative community of theater arts enthusiasts.
 About half are drawn from a 10-mile radius, with the other half coming from across the greater Twin Cities area.
 The socio-economic range covers those with limited-incomes, reflected in those attending “pay-what-you-can” performances, to more affluent attendees who support LPT through financial contributions.

 LPT receives strong community support through earned income, financial contributions, and in-kind donations.
 About 70% of earned income is through ticket sales and arts education tuition.
 The remaining 30% is contributed and in-kind support.
 For example, local support came from the Vadnais Heights Community Fund for our summer youth arts education programs, which enabled us to offer reduced tuition for ten students who otherwise would not have been able to participate.

 Attendees show their support through financial gifts, donations of costumes, props and set pieces, and through repeated ticket purchases—many have been attending with friends for decades.